+ Community and Civic Engagement

 + Looking Ahead

-As we wrap up a year of progress and challenges, I am filled with gratitude for the continued opportunity to serve this incredible city.
+As we wrap up a term of progress and challenges, I am filled with gratitude for the continued opportunity to serve this incredible city.
 The work we’ve done together is a testament to the power of collaboration and the shared commitment to making Cambridge a better place for all.

 Looking ahead, I am excited for what the next year will bring, knowing that together we will continue to push for meaningful change and growth.
 With your support, we can build on the foundation we’ve laid and tackle the challenges to come.